rushsteve1/fp/README.md

 None of the ideas in this library are new.
 I'm mostly copying features from the wonderful [Clojure](https://clojure.org) and of course [Rust](https://rust-lang.org).

+There are also some other kinda misc things in this library.
+As its grown it's become more of a general purpose utility library that I use.
+You can easily import just the parts you want.